A human curator administers selection pressure to GPT-3’s outputs

 Most (and the most interesting, IMO) dimensions of large language models' capabilities cannot be measured by benchmarks because they do not manifest as discretely correct/incorrect answers that can be automatically scored.
 For this reason, demos are essential to communicate the power of language models.
 Even better is the experience of personally interacting with a language model, for the reasons stated in the preceding subsection: language models may be unreliable, but curating their outputs gives one a sense of how much of their predicted multiverse is consistent with perfect understanding.

-Without curation, it may be difficult or impossible to detect how close a model is from being able to perform non-benchmarkable tasks that it’s not yet capable of performing autonomously.
+Without curation, it may be difficult or impossible to detect how close a model is from being able to perform non-benchmarkable tasks that it’s not yet capable of performing perfectly or autonomously.
 In my opinion, it is precisely on these difficult, qualitative tasks that the capacities of AI are the most essential for us to understand, whether one is concerned with A(G)I alignment or more proximal societal impacts like games, automation, fake news, chatbots running amok, etc.

 Here are some examples of “qualitative” capabilities which would be interesting to measure: